SteveBarnett/fufu/README.md

 ### HTML

-We've used an atomic-design-like pattern.
+We've used an [atomic-design](http://bradfrost.com/blog/post/atomic-web-design/)-like pattern.
 It's a static site, generated with [Jekyll](http://jekyllrb.com/).
 The atoms, molecules, organisms, and ecosystems are [Jekyll collections](http://jekyllrb.com/docs/collections/), set in `_config.yml`.

-For various reasons, we have a requirement for no JavaScript.
-Unfortunately that means we can't use the new HTML elements like `header`, `footer`, and `nav`, since we can't polyfill them for browsers that don't grok them.

 ### CSS

 We use [Sass](http://sass-lang.com/), and let Jekyll handle compiling it.

 The main Sass file is `css/style.scss`.
 This imports partials from the `_sass` directory.
 We use a `link rel="stylesheet" media="screen and (min-width: 20em)"` to pull in (the compiled version of) `css/enhanced.scss`, (which pulls in a few additional partials from the `_sass` directory), and a Google web font.

+### JavaScript

+We [cut the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard), checking for support of `querySelector`, `localStorage` and `addEventListener` before using [Filament Group's loadJS](https://github.com/filamentgroup/loadJS) to asynchronously load our minified JavaScript file.

 ### Images